tychonievich/cso1-s2022/markdown/pa03-mult.md

 Thus, if `mult.binary` begins `__ 09 __ 0A` then when it is finished it should have `5A` in address 0xA0;
 if `mult.binary` begins `__ 49 __ 23` then when it is finished it should have `7B` in address 0xA0.
-We should be able to change the first second and fourth bytes of your program to do other multiplications too.
+We should be able to change the second and fourth bytes of your program to do other multiplications too.

 # Hints, tips, and suggestions